dhilt/ngx-ui-scroll/README.md

   };
 ```

-More details could be found on the [DEMO page](https://dhilt.github.io/ngx-ui-scroll/).
+More details could be found on the [Datasource demo page](https://dhilt.github.io/ngx-ui-scroll/#/#datasource).

 ### Settings